josephRog/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 In order to train the model I used a batch size of 64, learing rate of 0.001, and epoch count of 100.
 I switched to a batch size of 64 since it worked fine on my computer and allowed me to train using more data at once.
 I experimented with changing the learning rate from the default value of 0.001 with mixed results.
 Initially I thought about using a slower learning rate with more epochs but this led to the model finding local maxima too easily.
 Using a higher learing rate made the model converge much faster but to a worse accuray than before.
 I experimented with many different values of epochs and eventually settled on 100.
-This allowed the network to be completely trained in about 5 minutes.
+This allowed the network to be completely trained in about 5 minutes on an NVIDIA GTX 980ti.
 When training the network I noticed that the validation accuracy always seemed to stop improving around epoch 60 to 80.
 I decided to let it go out to 100 on the off chance that it discovered some better weight but didn't see much point in continuing after that.

 As I trained the network trying to find better values for hyperparameters, I noticed that the results sometimes fluctuated quite a bit, and often the best network was actually NOT produced during the final epoch.
 This gave me the idea of only saving the network that had given the best validation accuracy instead of saving the network produced during the final epoch.
 I expanded on this idea but training the network from scratch several times and comparing the best results for each of those training runs.
 This allowed me to train a network with a high accuracy much more reliably.